I Sailed to Tahiti with an All Girl Crew: Production

-Gardner McKay was best known for the TV series Adventures in Paradise, Diane McBain was a regular on televison's Surfside 6 and Richard Denning occasionally played to Governor of Hawaii on Hawaii Five-O. The film was financed by World Entertainment Corp, a subsidiary of NTA.
+Gardner McKay was best known for the TV series Adventures in Paradise, Diane McBain was a regular on television’s Surfside 6 and Richard Denning occasionally played the Governor of Hawaii on Hawaii Five-O. The film was financed by World Entertainment Corp, a subsidiary of NTA.

 Filming started 22 May 1967 on location in Hawaii.
 Edy Williams was borrowed from 20th Century Fox.